Frequently Asked Questions

 Q. Why do I have to sign a liability release form to participate in a club field trip?

 A. Our club has a liability insurance policy that protects our members and board of directors.
-It is a Club requirement that each person signs the liability release form before participating in any and all activities.
+It is a Club requirement that each person reviews and agrees to the liability release form before participating in any and all activities.
+This form is in your "Profile" area on the Club website and is a mandatory part of your profile when becoming a new member or when renewing your membership..

 Q. Do I have to be a member to participate in club field trips?

 A. Yes.
+You may not bring a spouse or friend who is not a current member of the club.
 There are no exceptions to this rule.

 Q. Does the club offer any type of photography education?